Huy-GV/SimpleCloudStorage/README.md

             - `ACCOUNT_ID_AWS`: ID of AWS account, used to determine the ECR repository at build stage
         - Removals:
             - `DATABASE_URL` from `.env.production` since it is added in the CI/CD pipeline
-    4. Run `set-ssm-params.sh` to store all production environment variables from your local `.env` file in AWS SSM parameters:
+    5. Run `set-ssm-params.sh` to store all production environment variables from your local `.env` file in AWS SSM parameters:
         ```bash
         ./scripts/set-ssm-params.sh ./.env.production
         ```
         - The parameters set by SSM will be used to create `aws.env` which is then uploaded to S3 and used by the Fargate service
+    6. Create an S3 bucket for the frontend, enable hosting, disable public access, and create a CloudFront distribution using a valid HTTPS certificate
+    7. Release change on the backend and frontend pipeline

 ### HTTPS Support
 - HTTPS is currently *not* supported, and neither is HTTP cookies so JWTs are currently stored in web storage, and the deployed application can only be run with web security disabled